ajhamdi/sparf_pytorch/README.md

 Alternatively use `pip -r requirements.txt`.
 ## SPARF Posed Multi-View Image Dataset
 The dataset is released in the [link](https://drive.google.com/drive/folders/19zCvjQJEh30vCzNC32Bvkc8s_s7GjbKR?usp=sharing).
 Each of SPARF's classes has the same structure of [NeRF-synthetic](https://github.com/sxyu/pixel-nerf) dataset and can be loaded similarly.
-Download all classes and place inside `data/SPARF_images`.
-Then you can run the notebook example
+Download all content in the link and place inside `data/SPARF_images`.
+Then you can run the [notebook example](https://github.com/ajhamdi/sparf_pytorch/blob/main/examples/mvimage_load.ipynb).

 ## Code and Data for Sparse Radiance Fields is coming soon ...